DigitalHarborFoundation/pi-portal-v1/src/lessons/getting-started-with-github.md

 - Once you've done this, it's time to **push** your code to GitHub:
   - The command for this is `git push -u origin master`

 After completing this last step you'll need to wait a moment while your code is remotely sent to GitHub.
 You only need to add the `-u origin` flags on the initial push.
-Afterward, you just use `git push master`
+Afterward, you just use `git push`.

+## Going Further